-Service Category Is this a core service? f no, how does the service support access to core services & support clients achieving improved outcomes?
-How does this service assist individuals not in care to access primary care?
-EIIHA: Early Identification of Individuals with HIV/AIDS seeks to identify the status-unaware and link them into care Unmet Need: Individuals diagnosed with HIV but with no evidence of care for 12 months Continuum of Interventions that begins with outreach and testing and concludes with HIV viral load suppression is generally referred to as the Continuum of HIV Care or Care Treatment Cascade.
-Ending the HIV Epidemic: The local plan to end new HIV transmissions by addressing four strategies - diagnose, treat, protect, and respond.
-Documentation of Need (Sources of Data include: 2020 Needs Assessment, 2017-2021 Comp Plan, 2016 Ending the HIV Epidemic Plan, 2018 Outcome Measures, 2018 Chart Reviews, Clinical Quality Management Committee reports, Special Studies, Surveys and HIV and COVID-19 related documents and more) Which populations experience disproportionate need for and/or barriers to accessing this service?
+Service Category Is this a core service?How does this ser assist individuals n care to access prin care?If no, how does the service support access to core services & support clients achieving improved outcomes?
+EIIHA: Early Identificatio of Individuals with HIV/A seeks to identify the statu unaware and link them in careIf no, how does the service support access to core services & support clients achieving improved outcomes?
+Continuum of Care: The continuum of intervention begins with outreach and testing and concludes wit viral load suppression is generally referred to as the Continuum of HIV Care of Treatment Cascade.
+Ending the HIV Epidemi local plan to end new HIV transmissions by address four strategies - diagnos treat, protect, and respon t in aryDocumentation of NeedSDocumentation of NeedS(Sources of Data include: 2020 Needs Assessment, 2017-2021 Comp Plan, 2016 Ending the HIV Epidemic Plan, 2018 Outcome Measures, 2018 Chart Reviews, Clinical Quality Management Committee reports, Special Studies, Surveys and HIV and COVID-19 related documents and more)HIVWhich populations experience disproportionate need for and/or barriers to accessing this service?
 Identify non-Ryan White Part A, Part B/ non-State Services, or Ending the HIV Epidemic initiative funding sources to identify if there is duplicate/alternative funding or the need to fill in a gap.
 Is this service typically covered under a Qualified Health Plan (QHP)?
 Justify the use of Ryan White Part A, Part B and State Services funds for this service.
 Is this a duplicative service or activity?
 Service Efficiency Can we make this service more efficient?
 For: a) Clients b) Providers Can we bundle this service?
 Has a recent capacity issue been identified?
 Does this service assist special populations to access primary care?
 Examples: a) Youth transitioning into adult care b) Recently released individuals c) Postpartum individuals no longer needing OB care d) Transgender individuals e) Other marginalized populations Recommendation(s) As part of the 2022 Integrated HIV Prevention and Care Services Plan, it is recommended that the Racial Justice Health Services Assessment and the Quality of Life Assessment be developed and piloted.
 Motion approved by QI 03/15/22 pass services.
-Pops. with difficulty accessing needed services: Females (sex at birth), Other / multiracial, White, Homeless, OOC, RR Is this a duplicative service or activity? - This service is funded locally by other public sources for (1) specific Special Populations (e.g., WICY), and (2) those meeting income, disability, and/or age-related eligibility criteria.
+Pops. with difficulty accessing needed services : Females (sex at birth), Other / multiracial, White, Homeless, OOC, RR Is this a duplicative service or activity? - This service is funded locally by other public sources for (1) specific Special Populations (e.g., WICY), and (2) those meeting income, disability, and/or age-related eligibility criteria.